prsnt: A tale of pivoting

 UX Team of One

 Being in a situation where you are the key person driving a user-centered design practice in your company involves positives and challenges.
 You feel like a jack of all trades, master of none.
 You need to become the cheerleader for your users.
 You are constantly learning new things on the job.
 You are charting your own course.
-One of the first things I thought important to do was to come up with a diagnostic of the current state of the platform and action plan of which activities to perform
+One of the first things I thought important to do was to come up with a diagnostic of the current state of the platform and action plan of which activities to perform.

 To summarize our learnings during this initial diagnosis we: